Feather River Canyons National Monument

 We bring people together to keep local places wild, so that what we love about the Feather River region —untamed nature, clean water, and clear skies —is protected for generations to come.

-We envision restoring a vast network of interconnected wildlands spanning across the Feather River region.
+We envision restoring a vast network of interconnected lands spanning across the Upper Feather River Watershed.

 Defending the upper Feather River watershed so that our untamed nature and remote places stay forever wild.